datacarpentry/python-socialsci/episodes/02-basics.md

 print(myString.startswith("The"))
-print(myString.find("The"))        # notice that string positions start with 0 like all indexing in Python print(myString.upper())            # The contents of myString is not changed, if you wanted an uppercase version print(myString)                    # you woulf have to assign it to a new variable
+print(myString.find("The"))        # notice that string positions start with 0 like all indexing in Python print(myString.upper())            # The contents of myString is not changed, if you wanted an uppercase version print(myString)                    # you would have to assign it to a new variable

 # The methods starting with 'is...' return a boolean value of either True or False